starling021/ehtools/README.md

 This key you can buy on the ehtools site for one dollar!
 This key is used to activate ehtools PRO enter it in the input field of the activation key in the file install.sh and then you can install ehtools and use it only for educational purposes!

-    INFO: The key works only one week then it changes!
-    You need to have time to enter it before it is updated!
+    The key works only one week then it changes!
+You should to have time to enter it before it is updated!

 > ./install.sh